 You can even contact them directly if you’re willing to make them a good offer.

-And not only this, but, according to Glassdoor research, 79% of job seekers use social media to find and familiarize themselves with their potential employer’s brand.
+And not only this, but, according to Glassdoor HR and recruiting stats, 79% of job seekers use social media to find and familiarize themselves with their potential employer’s brand.

 This means that the benefits of social media work both ways.